abuehl/abuehl.github.io/_posts/2025-04-13-build-time.md

 date: 2025-04-13
 ---

-We have [converted](https://cadifra.com/papers/converting-to-modules.pdf) the C++ sources for our Cadifra UML Editor windows application from header files to using modules.
+We have converted the C++ sources for our [Cadifra UML Editor](https://cadifra.com/) windows application from header files to using modules (see [PDF](https://cadifra.com/papers/converting-to-modules.pdf)).

 We have seen a increase of the time for full build in Visual Studio to 6:35 minutes.